plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 Once you have successfully uploaded a theme Zip file, you will be taken to the file manager (see below), where you can editor or create theme files.

+*Hint:* If you get an error message like "The uploaded file does not contain a valid theme archive", this usually means that you have uploaded a Zip file that contains multiple files and folders, rather than a single top level folder with all the theme resources in it.
+This could happen if you compressed a theme or HTML mockup by adding its files and folders directly a Zip archive, rather than compressing the directory in which they were found.
+To fix this, simply unzip the archive on your computer into a new directory, move up a level, and compress this directory on its own into a new Zip file, which you can then upload.

 The file manager
 ~~~~~~~~~~~~~~~~